arnovb-github/PoshCommence/readme.md

 Get-CmcConnectedItemCount Account 'Relates to' Contact | Where-Object { $_.Count -gt 1 } | Select-Object -Property Itemname, Count
 ```

 You can check the connection count for a known item by specifying the itemname as the `-FromItem` parameter.
-It does not (yet) accept clarified itemnames.
 A return value of `-1` means that the item was not found.

 ## Exporting ##
 The `Export-CmcCategory` cmdlet allows you to do simple exporting directly from the command-line.
 For advanced exporting see [Vovin.CmcLibNet](https://github.com/arnovb-github/CmcLibNet).